It can be difficult to work out what the best balance bikes for kids out there are, especially with so many different brands to choose from.

-Biking is great fun for kids and keeps them fit, healthy and away from the TV.
-Children are most easily influenced in the first 6 years of life according to parenting expert, Dr Sears, and a balance bike can help you get your 18-month – 5-year-old interested in riding a bike from a young age.
+Biking is great fun for kids and keeps them fit, healthy and away from screens for a little while.
+Children are most easily influenced between the ages of 1 and 6, the first early years of their life, according to parenting expert Dr Sears.
+A balance bike can help you get your child interested in riding a bike from as young as 18 months and instil a love of cycling from an early age.

 Balance bikes are like 2-legged scooters with a seat, so your toddler will find them easier to get moving than a pedal bike and they’ll feel like a ‘big kid’ once they see how easy it is to balance on one.
 These light, mini bikes are perfect for the school run too so you’ll get lots of use out of one.
 Balance bikes:

 - Are simple to use: There are no tricky pedals or complicated brakes to master